Easy Creamy Mashed Potatoes

 Simplify your Thanksgiving dinner prep with these Easy Creamy Mashed Potatoes.
 These simple one pot whipped mashed potatoes are super fluffy.

-Don’t get me wrong, I love the turkey and the stuffing and the gravy, but I REALLY love these easy creamy mashed potatoes.
-Last year I made them as a side dish for three separate Friendsgiving dinners.
+I love Thanksgiving dinner, but I REALLY love these easy creamy mashed potatoes.
+Last year I made them as a side dish for three separate Friendsgiving dinners because they are just so good and so easy to make.

 What are whipped mashed potatoes?